-McCain eventually spent five and a half years in various prison camps, three and a half of those in solitary confinement, and was repeatedly beaten and tortured before he was finally released, along with other American POWs, on March 14, 1973, less than two months after the Vietnam cease fire went into effect.
+McCain eventually spent 5 1/2 years in various prison camps, 3 1/2 of those in solitary confinement, and was repeatedly beaten and tortured.
+He was finally released, along with other American POWs, on March 14, 1973, less than two months after the Vietnam ceasefire went into effect.
 McCain earned the Silver Star, Bronze Star, Purple Heart and Distinguished Flying Cross.

 Though McCain had lost most of his physical strength and flexibility, he was determined to continue serving as a naval aviator.
 After a painful nine months of rehabilitation, he returned to flying duty, but it soon became clear that his injuries had permanently impaired his ability to advance in the Navy.